Coping with brain tumour anxiety

 - Try something new.

 This can be as simple as taking a different route to the shops or to school to pick up your children.
-If you’re working, you could try sitting in a different seat for meetings or going somewhere new for lunch.
+Likewise, if you’re working, you could try sitting in a different seat for meetings or going somewhere new for lunch.

 - Watch your thoughts.